 How many days do people spend in London?

 Unofficial reports suggest that people typically spend 3 to 5 days in London.
-However, the ideal length of your trip truly depends on your interests and planned itinerary.
+However, the ideal length of your trip depends on your interests and planned itinerary.
 If you have a specific agenda, then follow that!
 But if you’re unsure, this 3-5 day range is a good starting point, especially for first-time visitors.
-While it’s certainly true that more time allows for more experiences, ultimately, the duration depends on your schedule and budget.
+While it’s undoubtedly true that more time allows for more experiences, the duration depends on your schedule and budget.

 Edinburgh, Scotland

 So, if you’re looking to explore the Scottish countryside, Edinburgh is the perfect place to stay.
-This city is home to many historic landmarks, such as Edinburgh Castle and the Royal Mile.
+This city has many historic landmarks, such as Edinburgh Castle and the Royal Mile.
 You can also enjoy views of the city from Arthur’s Seat, a peak in Holyrood Park.
 Alternatively, you can enjoy the much-beloved Devonshire tea while admiring the iconic structures that manifest how great this city is.

 While January can be cold and dark in some destinations, Edinburgh offers a warm welcome year-round that will help you forget the winter blues.
 It’s a romantic getaway where you can visit in summer to immerse yourself in its extensive landscapes or enjoy the Christmas spirit on its cold days.
-When it comes to finding a place to stay in Edinburgh, you’ll find plenty of options, ranging from luxury hotels to budget-friendly Airbnb.
+When finding a place to stay in Edinburgh, you’ll find plenty of options, ranging from luxury hotels to budget-friendly Airbnb.

 UK Travel Statistics—Edinburgh

-To learn more about UK travel statistics, let’s have a look at the exciting numbers for this incredible city; they can tell us a lot.
-For example, did you know that Edinburgh is the second-most popular tourist destination in the United Kingdom?
+To learn more about UK travel statistics, let’s look at the exciting numbers for this incredible city; they can tell us a lot.
+For example, did you know Edinburgh is the second-most popular tourist destination in the United Kingdom?
 Over two million people visit this historic city every year for many reasons.

 UK Travel Statistics—Edinburgh 2019